Green Line (Mumbai Metro): Line 4A

 In February 2017, the MMRDA said it was studying the feasibility of extending the corridor from Kasarvadavali to Gaimukh.
-In March 2017, the agency said that it was conducting a pre-feasbility study on extending the line from Wadala to Mumbai General Post Office in South Mumbai, via the Mumbai Port Trust.
+In March 2017, the agency said that it was conducting a pre-feasibility study on extending the line from Wadala to Mumbai General Post Office in South Mumbai, via the Mumbai Port Trust.
 The proposed 8 km extension is estimated to cost ₹300 crore per kilometer.
 The extension from Kasarvadavli to Gaimukh was approved by Fadnavis at the 144th meeting of the MMRDA on 12 January 2018.
 The 2.7 km extension is estimated to cost ₹949 crore.

 Line 10

 In June 2015, the MMRDA announced Metro Master Plan covering over 300 km of metro lines to decongest roads and reduce pressure on the suburban railway system.
-As part of the master plan it announced a brand new line named Line 10, which would serve as an of the announced Line 4.
+As part of the master plan it announced a brand new line named Line 10, which would serve as an extension of the announced Line 4.
 The line would start in and terminate in where it would intersect with the Red Line.
 The line is proposed to add 4 brand new stations, all of which are proposed to be elevated despite the line having some underground sections.MMRDA later stated that the Line 4, 4A, and Line 10 would form the Green Line.
 In December 2022 MMRDA appointed SYSTRA MVA Consulting – DB Engineering & Consulting JV as the General Consultant responsible for the execution of the line.
 The line is currently awaiting environmental clearance for construction as it passes through the Sanjay Gandhi National Park.